Revision Date: 06 May 2014

 |Website access||Administrative Information Managementemail@example.com|

-*DEFINE (Departmental Financial Information Network): The computerized accounting system used at UT Arlington.
+UT Share: The computerized financial system used at UT Arlington.

 Personal Expenses: Expenses that benefit the employee or spender only and do not benefit the university either directly or indirectly.
 Also, includes inappropriate or excessive expenses that appear to be university related.

-Travel Payment Voucher (VP5): This document is used in *DEFINE to reimburse business travel expenses.
-The VP5 document is used to provide a detailed record of the travel expenses as well as identify the nature of the business conducted.
+Expense Report: This is used in UT Share to reimburse business travel expenses.
+The expense report is used to provide a detailed record of the travel expenses as well as identify the nature of the business conducted.

-The Request for Travel Authorization (VE5): This document is used in *DEFINE to authorize travel for employees, prospective employees, students, and non-employees who are traveling for UT Arlington business.
+The Travel Authorization: This is used in UT Share to authorize travel for employees, prospective employees, students, and non-employees who are traveling for UT Arlington business.

 Does NOT approve disbursements of funds to themselves

-Submits the travel voucher and all supporting documentation to Business Affairs and Controller no later than 60 days after the last date of travel
+- Submits the expense report and all supporting documentation to Business Affairs and Controller no later than 60 days after the last date of travel

 Keeps necessary original receipts when traveling

-Attaches necessary receipts when submitting a travel voucher
+- Attaches necessary receipts when submitting an expense report.

 Section I. Internal Control

 Proper internal control procedures require that an individual not approve disbursements of funds to themselves.
-An individual receiving reimbursement or payment may not approve their own VP5 document.
-Individuals receiving reimbursement or payment will forward the VP5 to their supervisor for approval (to do this, enter "FYA" on the action line of the VP5) or have their supervisor's handwritten approval on the supporting paperwork.
+An individual receiving reimbursement or payment may not approve their own expense report.
+Individuals receiving reimbursement or payment will forward the online approval form to their supervisor for approval.

 Section II.
 Timing

-Every effort should be made to submit your expenses for reimbursement as soon as possible after incurring the costs in order to eliminate any confusion that might occur due to invalid account numbers, unavailable funds, or reporting periods.
+Every effort should be made to submit your expenses for reimbursement as soon as possible after incurring the costs in order to eliminate any confusion that might occur due to invalid chartfields, unavailable funds, or reporting periods.

-All supporting documentation is required to be turned in with the travel voucher.
-In compliance with Business Affairs and Controller policy, travel vouchers are due to Business Affairs and Controller no later than 60 days after the last date of travel.
-If the timeline is not met, the traveler must submit documentation stating why the voucher was not turned in by the due date.
+All supporting documentation is required to be turned in with the expense report.
+In compliance with Business Affairs and Controller policy, expense reports are due to Business Affairs and Controller no later than 60 days after the last date of travel.
+If the timeline is not met, the traveler must submit documentation stating why the expense report was not turned in by the due date.

 Section III.
 Cancellation or Change Charges